<?xml version="1.0" encoding="UTF-8"?>

 <description>&lt;div class=&quot;12u&quot;&gt;&lt;span class=&quot;image fit&quot;&gt;&lt;img src=&quot;/images/noisecity/noisecity.png&quot; alt=&quot;&quot; /&gt;&lt;/span&gt;&lt;/div&gt;

 &lt;p&gt;This work is under development.
-One of the objectives is reflecting on the psychological effects of the noise in Mexico city.
+One of the objectives is reflecting on the psychological effects of the noise in Mexico City.
 Up to date we have a Max application that distorts video by using the audio signal.
 In this way acoustic noise is translated into a visual experience.
 Stay tuned.
 I want to take this idea to an augmented reality platform.&lt;/p&gt;

 &lt;div class=&quot;6u&quot;&gt;&lt;span class=&quot;image fit&quot;&gt;&lt;img src=&quot;/images/noisecity/test.png&quot; alt=&quot;&quot; /&gt;&lt;/span&gt;&lt;/div&gt;